 Your sessions with us will require a very active effort on your part.
 In order for the therapy to be most successful, you will have to work on things that were talked about, both, during therapy sessions and at home.
 Our clinicians will facilitate discussions between you and your spouse on important topics and will probably give you activities to practice at home.

 Dr. Odell Vining also offers adult psychological assessments/testing for those age 18 years and older.
 If you are concerned or have questions about behavioral, emotional, or intellectual issues testing may assist in finding the answer.
 However, knowing that a problem exists is not enough and a clearly defined plan or course of action helps us move from where we are to where we want to be in the future.
 We provide testing, a written report explaining the findings, and a face-to-face meeting in which the results of your testing are explained in-depth while offering professional recommendations for improving your condition or moving toward your goals.

 Adult Therapy and Treatment

 In adult therapy, The Psychology Clinic staff work from a prevention point of view.
 Therapy can either be short or long-term depending on your treatment needs, and they will collaborate together on your plan of care.
 Our clinicians each have years of experience diagnosing and treating mental and emotional disorders in a variety of settings, but also understand that at times, one’s distress is simply not relieved by familiar coping resources.
 Our clinicians will work with you to restore the equilibrium of life, while also focusing on how the outcome of the therapeutic interaction can provide lasting functional changes to meet the demands of future stressful events.
-It is important to consider recovery and growth during a temporary state of upset and disorganization, and our clinicians will utilize a variety of approaches, including Cognitive Behavioral Therapy, in the process to facilitate more positive thoughts and adaptive behaviors.
+It is important to consider recovery and growth during a temporary state of upset and disorganization, and our clinicians will utilize a variety of approaches, including behavioral therapy, in the process to facilitate more positive thoughts and adaptive behaviors.